nestrr/flock-infra/README.md

 ## Flock Infrastructure

 This repository hosts declarative configuration for Flock infrastructure needs.
+We use trunk-based development with issue tracking in Jira (issue progress is tracked automatically using Jira's integration with GitHub).

 ## Technologies used